 Is your child bound for Washington, D.C., New York City or Chicago?
 Many schools in metro Detroit and southeast Michigan organize big city excursions for students to bring education to life – and give them a taste of exploration and independence (with teachers and chaperones close by, of course!).
-But knowing what luggage to pack for your kid’s voyage can seem vexing.
+But compiling your child’s overnight school trip packing list can seem vexing.

 Get rid of the stress and guesswork with this handy packing checklist, courtesy of the Student & Youth Travel Association (SYTA).
 This non-profit organization’s first suggestion?
 “Do not over-pack for your trip” (since each kid is responsible for toting his or her own luggage; stuff gets heavy!).
 As SYTA puts it, “Efficient packing can make the trip more enjoyable and stress-free.”